OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ```
 ## Error in unlist(nonsense): object 'nonsense' not found
 ```
-Now we have a character array, just like our original sentence.
+Now we have a character vector, just like our original sentence.

-In R there are a bunch of apply functions, each one is intended for slighly different inputs and outpus :
+In R there are a bunch of apply functions, each one is intended for slighly different inputs and outputs.
+Here are a few that you may come across:
 * lapply: input are vectors and lists.
 Outputs are list
-* apply: inputs are array or matrix,outputs vectors or array
 * sapply: input are vectors and lists.
+Outputs are "user friendly"
+* mapply: multivariate version of sapply.
 Outputs are "user friendly"

 what is the difference in using sapply over lapply in the example above?